NavigationContentFooter

 bench init /home/mariecurie/frappe-bench --frappe-path https://github.com/frappe/frappe --frappe-branch version-13 --python python3

 This step may take a while.
-Note that the script is able to recover from warnings such as Command not being executed in bench directory and x is not a valid editable requirement.
+Note that the script can recover from warnings such as Command not being executed in bench directory and x is not a valid editable requirement.

 Tip